 For instrument hire and purchase please see our Hire/Instrument Purchase page

 Trafford Music Service does not refund or credit for lessons where the child’s tutor was in the school to teach lessons.
-This includes school trips, holidays during term time, pupil illness.
+This includes holidays taken during term time and pupil absence due to illness.
 The exception may be where there may be a long term illness, in these circumstances please contact our office to discuss if the situation arises.

 There may be occasions when a lesson cannot take place either due to a tutor absence or the school has requested the lessons do not take place e.g. due to Inset Days or SATS.